 In 1995, Barcelona organized the European Congress “The City and People with Disabilities” and the exhibition “The Transformation of Barcelona: Improving the Accessibility of Urban Space.”
 The city’s hosting of the 2004 Forum of Cultures marked a turning point in communicative accessibility.
 In 2010, Barcelona was a finalist in the European Commission’s “Access City Awards.”
 Barcelona wants to be a city for all; a city that is accessible, welcoming, and respectful to people.

 A Pleasant Climate Year-Round

 What is the main appeal of Barcelona that makes so many people from around the world want to discover the city?
-Beyond the tangible realities and diverse motivations, everybody agrees on one thing: the lifestyle.
-A lifestyle that is revealed through traditions such as Sant Jordi’s Day, the passion for the blue and red colours of FC Barcelona, a devotion to opera and the custom of taking a leisurely stroll and browsing the time-honoured shops.
+Beyond the tangible realities and diverse motivations, everybody agrees on one thing: lifestyle.
+A lifestyle that is revealed through traditions such as Sant Jordi’s Day, the passion for the blue and red colors of FC Barcelona, a devotion to opera, and the custom of taking a stroll and browsing the time-honored shops.
 The fact is, the Mediterranean spirit imbues the atmosphere and shapes the character of its people.

 One of Barcelona’s most popular night-time spectacles is the Montjuïc Magic Fountain.
 Against the backdrop of the Palau Nacional, the balletic display of water and light set to music is impressive.
 Admired by everyone, it is a true feast for the senses.